adel-bz/Server-Auto-Config/README.md

 ### Update Servers Role:
 - In this role, we update servers with ```apt-get update``` and ```apt-get upgrade``` commands.
 ### Install Dependencies Role:
 - This role is to install dependencies on servers.
-Dependencies include Nginx, Docker, docker-compose, Certbot and etc.
+Dependencies include Nginx, Docker, docker-compose, Certbot, etc.
 ### Gitlab-Runner Role:
 - Gitlab-Runner Role is to install and register gitlab-runner on servers.
 ### SSH Role: